Recursive cases (rcases) tactic and related tactics #

 Instances For

-tactic is a combination of the intros
+The rintro tactic is a combination of the intros tactic with rcases to

 allow for destructuring patterns while introducing variables.
-See rcases
+See rcases for

 a description of supported patterns.
 For example, rintro (a | ⟨b, c⟩) ⟨d, e⟩